 So, you’re having twins, except you already have an older child.
 Here are tips on raising twins after a singleton.

 I’ll be raising twins… AND my toddler, too, I thought to myself.

 Before I knew I was having fraternal twins, I was barely adjusting to the idea of even raising two kids, much less three.
 I had no idea if I could handle it, and wondered how in the world other twin moms survived this stage.

 Was it a matter of resorting to sleep deprivation, eating junk food, and not showering for days?
 Do older kids have to tough it out and accept that they’ll need to share their parents moving forward?
 Is it true that twins won’t have the same attention as a singleton baby would have?

 Having twins after a singleton is a unique situation.
 On one hand, you know the temporary exhaustion of the newborn stage eventually goes away.
 But you’re now dealing with two babies on top of the toddler you also have.

 Perhaps you had also been expecting to juggle a preschooler and one baby, not two.
 Or you’re worried about how your toddler will adjust to not having you to herself 24/7.
 As the “only child” until this point, she has no experience with, much less the concept of, having siblings.

 Then, once the twins are born, they might have their own separate needs as well.
 One could have jaundice while the other isn’t gaining weight.
-Or one has a shallow latch while the other doesn’t sleep well.
+Or one pulls back to a shallow latch while the other doesn’t sleep well.
 And they won’t wake, burp, feed, sleep, poop, or do everything synchronized just yet.

-All that, on top of a clingy toddler who’ll be adjusting to her crazy, new life.
+All that, on top of a clingy toddler who’ll be adjusting to her new life.

-Thankfully, I did indeed survive those crazy weeks and months.
+Thankfully, I did indeed survive those hectic weeks and months.
 Raising twins after a singleton is possible—all without feeling depleted or miserable.
 How?

 Follow these tips to help you and your older child transition to life with multiples: